This contest is now closed. Grand Prize announced Sept. 20th.

 A: The final panel of judges will be comprised of screenwriting and other industry professionals, including but not limited to producers, managers and established writers.

-Q: Can I enter my Short script as a TV Pilot?
+Q: Can I enter my Short script as a Pilot?

 A: It is not recommended.
-TV Series generally last 5 seasons.
-If you have not planned for your work to be a long running series, please do not submit it as a TV Pilot.
+Series generally last 5 seasons.
+If you have not planned for your work to be a long running series, please do not submit it as a Pilot.